tejasvi/deepFWI/README.md

-    -use-16bit True                     Use 16-bit precision for training (train only) -gpus 1                             Number of GPUs to use -optim one_cycle                    Learning rate optimizer: one_cycle or cosine (train only) -min-data False                     Use small amount of data for sanity check -case-study False                   Limit the analysis to Australian region (inference only) -clip-fwi False                     Limit the analysis to the data points with 0.5 < fwi < 60 (inference only) -test-set /path/to/pickled/list     Load test-set filenames from specified file instead of random split
+    -use-16bit True                     Use 16-bit precision for training (train only) -gpus 1                             Number of GPUs to use -optim one_cycle                    Learning rate optimizer: one_cycle or cosine (train only) -dry-run False                     Use small amount of data for sanity check -case-study False                   Limit the analysis to Australian region (inference only) -clip-fwi False                     Limit the analysis to the data points with 0.5 < fwi < 60 (inference only) -test-set /path/to/pickled/list     Load test-set filenames from specified file instead of random split